 When you think of spare change, you might not think it’s that much.
 But what if you could invest your spare change?
 Using Acorns, you can.
 When it comes to money saving apps, Acorns specializes in “micro investing.”

-The way it works is you sign up for an account and connect your credit cards.
+When you open an Acorns Lite account, you can connect your credit cards.
 Once you do that, Acorns will automatically invest “spare change” by rounding up your purchases to the nearest dollar.
-So let’s say you paid $3.45 for a cappuccino, it would round up and you’d invest 55 cents.
+So let’s say you paid $3.45 for a cappuccino — the app would round up and you’d invest 55 cents.
+If you opt for an Acorns Personal or Family account, you’ll also get an Acorns checking account that you can use in the same way to invest.

 When you set up an account, Acorns will ask you some questions about your finances and suggest which exchange-traded funds to invest in as part of your portfolio.
 Acorns’ portfolios were developed by professionals for different investing risk levels.
 The app is available on iPhone and Android.